The differences between braille music, and printed music

-First of all, unlike the printed score, we can only read a small section of the music at a time.
-We cannot scan the score as sighted musicians can, and as a result, it is much slower to sight read.
+First of all, unlike the printed score, we can only read a small section of music at a time.
+We cannot scan the score like sighted musicians can, and as a result it is much slower to find things.
 We do however have bar numbers in our music, which makes referencing sections easier both for blind musicians and their sighted teachers.
 We also use repeats signs, such as the one bar repeat, sectional repeats etc, and things like da capo are in braille as they appear in the printed score.

 Unlike the printed score, braille music has no clef symbols.
-No treble on the bass clef.
+No treble on bass clef.
 We use what we call octave markings.
-The bottom notes on the piano are octave 1 and continue to the B above.
+The bottom notes piano are octave 1, and continues to the B above.
 Middle c is octave 4, the c above that is octave 5, and so on, right up to octave 7.
-There are rules regarding when these signs are used, which I don’t need to go in to here.
+There are rules regards when these signs are used, which I don’t need to go in to here.
 But it is handy as a teacher to know that this is what we use rather than clef symbols and lines and spaces.

 There are probably other differences as well, but these are the main ones.
 Please comment here if you have any questions.